 The truth is that the weeks or months before your surgery can make a difference.
 Making changes to your medications, diet and exercise habits may be enough to make a real difference in your blood sugar levels.
 And it could help you heal more quickly and avoid infection after your procedure.

-And that’s where UPMC Pinnacle’s Surgery Optimization Clinic can help.
+And that’s where UPMC in Central Pa.’s Surgery Optimization Clinic can help.

 People who have uncontrolled high blood sugar heal more slowly and can develop infections more easily.
 Here are three reasons why: